seamusdemora/PiFormulae/Networking-aSimplerAlternative.md

 2. And that's it - that is *all the configuration required*!
 After saving the  `/etc/networks/interfaces` file, you may `reboot`.
 For reasons that are not yet clear to me, I had to perform a "cold boot" (i.e. pull power, then re-apply) on some systems instead of a `reboot`.

+3. Note the ***deprecated*** comment on the `dns-nameserver` line.
+The Debian docs are *ambiguous* about the use of this option, but `dns` does not even appear in `man interfaces` (pretty good sign :)   Some of you will have a *gateway device(s) (e.g. firewall/DHCP server/etc)* that assign DNS for hosts on your network.
+For those of you who **do not**, use `/etc/resolv.conf` instead.
+This is done by declaring 1 DNS server per line (`nameserver 8.8.8.8` for example), and no more than 3 `nameserver` lines; ref `man resolv.conf`.

-3. Oh - a [*word to the wise*](https://idioms.thefreedictionary.com/word+to+the+wise) before moving on. *If you are setting up a static/fixed IP address*, you should verify that it is actually working!
+4. Oh - a [*word to the wise*](https://idioms.thefreedictionary.com/word+to+the+wise) before moving on. *If you are setting up a static/fixed IP address*, you should verify that it is actually working!
 One obvious thing to do is make an SSH connection to the fixed-IP host you've just provisioned.
 Another thing is to verify that the static IP host has DNS; i.e. from your SSH connection to your static-configured host try `ping google.com` or something similar.
 A working DNS is imperative for things such as system timekeeping!